Migrating to Webflow from other platforms

 Website migration is one of those decisions most teams postpone for as long as possible.
 Not because they don't recognize the problems with their current platform, but because migration is often associated with risk, uncertainty, and fear of losing existing results.

-In practice, migrating to Webflow doesn’t have to be risky.
+In practice, migrating to Webflow doesn't have to be risky.
 When done strategically and systematically, it often becomes an opportunity to eliminate technical debt, improve performance, and build a solid foundation for long-term growth.
+For a detailed step-by-step process, see the complete Webflow migration checklist.

 Why companies decide to migrate in the first place